mamedev/mame/docs/source/commandline/commandline-all.rst

     specific window.
 The **-view** parameter applies to all windows.
 The window-specific options override values from the all windows option.

+    Note that view settings saved in the configuration file for the machine take precedence over the initial view settings.
+If you change the selected views in the Video Options menu, this will be saved in the configuration file for the machine and take precedence over any initial views specified in INI files or on the command line.

     Example:
         .. code-block:: bash